otrv4/otrv4/otrv4.md

 of concatenated 64-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.

-A receiver can reveal a MAC key in the cases where the receiver has received a message and has verified the message's authenticity or the receiver has discarded associated message keys.
+A receiver add a MAC key to `Old MAC keys to be revealed` in both following cases:

+- the receiver has received a message and has verified the message's authenticity
+- the receiver has discarded associated message keys

 ### Fragmentation